 Not so long ago, electric vehicles (EVs) were something more often read about than seen.
 Now, every major automaker is rolling out their version of a battery-powered car.
-There are more total electric cars than ever, so it’s not uncommon to be cruising down the Atlanta Highway next to a Tesla Model 3 or Ford’s Mustang Mach-E.
+There are more total electric cars than ever, so it’s not uncommon to be cruising down the Atlanta Highway next to a Tesla or Ford’s Mustang Mach-E.

-With 30-plus unique models on sale in 2022, more people are considering making their next car an EV.
+More people are considering making their next car an EV.
 Aside from the obvious environmental benefits, EVs are gaining in popularity because of their cheaper energy costs, low maintenance and good overall performance.

 Speed, driving habits, weather and the car’s climate control all impact true range.
 For instance, you’ll burn through more kilowatts of energy at highway speeds than while cruising around town.
 Also, you can also expect range to suffer in the summer, dropping by an average 17 percent when the air conditioning is running.